top of page

 -en

-As you can see from the above, there are only two endings that are exclusive to their personal pronouns, -e for "ich" and -st for "du".
-The third person singular pronouns "er", "sie", "es" share the -t ending with the second person plural "ihr".
-First and third person plural "wir" and "sie/Sie" go back to the infinitive form and and in -en.
+As you can see from the above, there are only two endings exclusive to their personal pronouns, -e for "ich" and -st for "du".
+The third-person singular pronouns "er", "sie", and "es" share the -t ending with the second-person plural "ihr".
+First- and third-person plurals "wir" and "sie/Sie" go back to the infinitive form and are in -en.

 When meeting an adult for the first time and in a formal setting, such as a business context or working environment, use "Sie" (our formal you).
 Use "du" (our informal you) only for people you know well, like friends and family and when native speakers offer you to drop the "Sie" and use the "du" instead.
 For a more detailed explanation and examples on the difference between "du", "sie" and "ihr", check out my separate blog post.

-Applied to the verb “spielen” (to play), the conjugation is as follows.
+When applied to the verb “spielen” (to play), the conjugation is as follows:

 ich spiele